 Indeed, we don’t even know how seriously Aristarchus took his own theory, much less whether he seriously attempted to defend it from the attacks of his learned peers.
 All told, he makes for a sadly ambiguous sort of pioneer.
 Heliocentrism would appear to have been a leap too far for even the bold intellectual milieu of Alexandria, perhaps even for the man himself.

-We’ll return to the brief-lived broaching of heliocentrism in Alexandria shortly.
-First, however, I’d like to turn to another extraordinary achievement by another of the city’s mathematician-astronomers.
+So, let us turn to another extraordinary achievement by another of the city’s mathematician-astronomers.

 Next, he needed to know the exact distance between Syene and Alexandria.
 It’s tempting to imagine that he employed Archimedes’s freshly invented odometer for this purpose, but we have no way of knowing for sure; instead of that instrument, he may have borrowed one of his king’s “pacers,” a man trained to measure distances by taking careful, even steps as he walked and keeping a precise count of them.
 By whatever means, he was able to conclude that the two cities lay 497 miles (800 kilometers) apart, a very credible estimate indeed.

 Now came the masterstroke.
 At noon on the next summer solstice in Alexandria, Eratosthenes measured the length of the shadow of an object of a known height, then did some basic trigonometry to determine that the Sun was exactly 7.2 degrees off the vertical.
 Knowing as he did that the Sun stood directly overhead at the same moment in Syene, he could conclude that the angular distance from Syene to Alexandria was 2 percent of the way around the entire planet — this because 7.2 degrees is 2 percent of a full 360 degrees.
 Thus he needed only multiply the distance of 497 miles (800 kilometers) by 50 to find the circumference of the Earth.
 He came up with 24,850 miles (40,000 kilometers), an astonishingly accurate figure.
-We now know the exact value to be 24,901 miles (40,074 kilometers); Eratosthenes came within .25 percent of perfection.
+We now know the exact value to be 24,901 miles (40,074 kilometers); Eratosthenes came within one quarter of a percentage point of perfection.
 Luck certainly played a role in his success; many of his estimates had to break just the right way for him to come so close.
 Still, his work would remain remarkable even if it was off by an order of magnitude more.

 In addition to this, his most famous feat, Eratosthenes made many other contributions to astronomy.
 He was the first to realize that the changing orientation of the Sun in the sky at different times of year indicated that it must be tilted in relation to the Earth, even as he still hewed, like most in Alexandria, to the traditional geocentric model of the universe.
 He calculated the angle of this tilt to be 23.85 degrees; the correct value is 23.77 degrees.
 He understood that it explained the existence of seasons, and explained as well why variations in seasonal temperatures and the length of each day grew more extreme as one traveled north from Alexandria, less so as one traveled south.

 Virtually everything we know about Eratosthenes’s achievements comes to us second-hand; only scattered fragments of his writings have survived.
 Nevertheless, we have learned from the hints and commentaries of others that he proposed a system for locating places on the surface of the Earth that was shockingly similar to our modern system of latitude and longitude; he naturally placed Alexandria at 0 degrees longitude, thus making it the Greenwich of its age.
 Noting the existence of marine fossils in landlocked regions, he speculated that the continents of the Earth were not fixed eternally in place, but rather moved about and changed their shape over the course of eons; in doing so, he anticipated the theory of plate tectonics.
 He noted how the cycles of the ocean’s tides were linked to the cycles of the Moon far above, and pondered what mysterious force might cause that to be the case; in doing this, he anticipated the theory of gravity.
+And in the realm of pure mathematics, he was the inventor of the Sieve of Eratosthenes, a foolproof if labor-intensive way of identifying the set of prime numbers up to a theoretically infinite value.

 The work of Aristarchus, Eratosthenes, and their peers in the Alexandria of the third century BC became essential building blocks of later ancient astronomy.
 With, that is, one notable exception: that most paradigm-shattering idea of all, Aristarchus’s theory of heliocentrism.

 The most important astronomer of the second century BC was named Hipparchus.
 Although he was most identified with the Greek island of Rhodes, he too may very well have spent time in Alexandria.
 Regardless, his record of achievement is long and impressive: he charted the positions and magnitudes of 1080 separate stars, inventing as part of his efforts a scale for classifying stars by their brightness that is still used in an only slightly modified form today; he charted the apparent movements of the Sun, the Moon, and the other planets around the Earth with equally admirable precision; he regularized and otherwise improved upon Eratosthenes’s system of latitude and longitude; he determined the length of a solar year to within four minutes of the figure we use, and the length of a lunar month down to less than a second’s precision.
-Most famously of all, he compared his star chart with one drawn by another astronomer 166 years earlier, and discovered thereby what we call today the precession of the equinoxes: an extremely slow drift in the position of the stars in the sky, on the order of one degree every 72 years, caused, we now know, by a slight wobble in the planet’s rotation.
+Most famously of all, he compared his star chart with one drawn by another astronomer 166 years earlier, and discovered thereby what we call today the precession of the equinoxes: an extremely slow drift in the position of the stars in the sky, on the order of one degree every 72 years, caused, we now know, by a slight wobble in the Earth’s rotation.
 And, because mathematics and astronomy were so intimately connected during ancient times, he gave to trigonometry its first table of sines in the course of doing all these things.
 Yet for all his obvious genius, Hipparchus rejected out-of-hand the notion of heliocentrism.

 In fact, there came only one more astronomer in ancient times who was willing to take seriously Aristarchus’s theory.
-Seleucus, a contemporary of Hipparchus named for the Seleucid Empire of the East in which he lived, became perhaps a far more strident advocate for the idea than Aristarchus himself had been: Plutarch tells us that Aristarchus “supposed it only, but Seleucus affirmed it to be true.”
+Seleucus, a contemporary of Hipparchus named for the Seleucid Empire of the East in which he lived, became perhaps a much more strident advocate for the idea than Aristarchus himself had been: Plutarch tells us that Aristarchus “supposed it only, but Seleucus affirmed it to be true.”
 But none of Seleucus’s writings have survived, and, apart from a passing mention by the later geographer Strabo that he studied the tides as well, we know nothing else about this man who in an alternate version of history might have become the Galileo to Aristarchus’s Copernicus.

 (A full listing of print and online sources used will follow the final article in this series.)